VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

-# TODO:
+# TODO

-Be playable like an instrument

-Use the entire body
+Patents of Cherry MX switches as transition.

 # Computing Is Physical

 One of the frustrating things about shopping for a computer is that we're taught to think about their specs as strictly quantifiable.
 You can read something like,

-> The 391Q2 is 1.5x faster than the 292U3 but cost's 2x as much
+> The 391Q2 is 1.5x faster than the 292U3 but costs 2x as much

 And make a decision based on your budget and needs, but you can't see that speed.
-I mean, sure, you'll notice a difference in performance in your applications - and that's important - but an awesome gaming computer with a keyboard covered in mysterious slime and a ball mouse from 1998 still isn't something you want to use.
+I mean, sure, you'll notice a difference in performance in your applications - and that's important - but an awesome gaming computer with a keyboard covered in mysterious slime and a ball mouse from 1998 isn't something you want to use.

-We give a lot of weight to specs we can quantify, but that doesn't mean we should ignore the real, tangible differences.
+We give a lot of weight to specs we can quantify but which reside out of sight, tucked away in the box under the desk or below the keyboard.
+That doesn't mean we should ignore the real, tangible differences.
 For example,

 * Maybe that new display is too reflective
 * Maybe the keyboard feels terrible to type on
 * Maybe that new gadget used low quality parts, so won't last as long
 * Maybe it's all glued together and can't be repaired
-* Maybe the fans are too loud
+* Maybe the fans are loud
-* Maybe you just find it ugly
+* Maybe you find it ugly

-Additionally, things we don't traditionally think of as "part of the computer" really do change how it feels to use it.
+Things we don't traditionally think of as "part of the computer" do change how it feels to use it.
 If your chair or desk aren't comfortable and don't suit your needs, that's a problem.
-If you always go chasing the easy, quantifiable (and so easily marketable) upgrades, you'll probably miss out on some of these vital points.
+If you always go chasing the easy, quantifiable (and easily marketable) upgrades, you'll probably miss out on some of these vital points.

 To start with, this page will look at direct computer input devices.